gabbloquet/gabbloquet/README.md

 ### Hi there 👋

-🚧 I'm working on this README file. 🚧

 My name is **Gabin**, I'm a **software engineer** and my goal is to meet users expectations as best as possible.

 I am deeply passionate about quality, architecture, technical debates, functional approach, Separation of concerns, reusability...
 (Everything which can permite to involve code quality, comprehension, readability).